Skip to content

 What is cross-reactivity?

-Cross-reactivity happens when the proteins in one substance (like walnuts) are similar to the proteins in another (like pecans).
-If you are allergic to one, your immune system may also react to the other.
+Cross-reactivity happens when proteins in one substance (like walnuts) are similar to proteins in another (like pecans).
+If you’re allergic to one, your immune system may also react to the other.
+Understanding protein composition can help identify potential risks.

 If I have a birch pollen allergy, what foods should I be cautious with?